Inbound vs Outbound Sales: Which One Should You Focus On?

 Best For: Outbound

 Best Feature: Built-in one-click calling and call automation with both a Power Dialer and a Predictive Dialer.
-It will get your sales team on the phone more throughout the day, resulting in 60% calls than your competitors.
+It will get your sales team on the phone more throughout the day, resulting in 60% more calls than your competitors.

 Best For: Inbound

 Best Feature: Build and modify your website with IT.
-Users can build landing pages, blogs, and emails through a simple drag and drop feature.
+Users can build landing pages, blogs, and emails through a simple drag-and-drop feature.

 Best For: Outbound